CScharer/full-stack-qa/docs/work/20251231_DEPENDENCY_MANAGEMENT_STATUS.md

 - Consider running on schedule (weekly) rather than every push
 - Can exclude certain paths if needed for performance

-**Quarterly Audits**:
+**Monthly Audits**:
-- Current daily monitoring is more frequent than quarterly
+- Current daily monitoring is more frequent than monthly
-- Quarterly audit should focus on comprehensive review, not just validation
+- Monthly audit should focus on comprehensive review, not just validation
 - Consider creating summary reports and action items
+- Schedule: First day of each month at 14:00 UTC (08:00 CST / 09:00 CDT) to align with Dependabot schedule

 ---